felixguilherme/dio-mario-kart.js/readme.md

 <h3>🕹️ Rules & Mechanics:</h3>

 <b>Players:</b>

-The computer must receive two characters to compete in the race, each as an object
+Before starting the race, the player can choose a character and an opponent from the list.

 <b>Tracks:</b>